 Today, leather gloves have a more utilitarian focus.
 Women wear them to keep their hands warm, to improve the grip on a steering wheel, and to protect hands from the cold.
 Yet leather gloves retain a stylish aspect in addition to their practicality, allowing women to look sharp as they stay warm.

 Not everyone puts a lot of thought into purchasing gloves, perhaps choosing warmth or color over other factors.
-But different leather gloves have distinct characteristics, styles, and functions.
-BestReviews is here with some insight into finding the right women’s leather gloves for your needs.
-When you’re ready to buy, check out our top recommendations for easy shopping.
+However, different leather gloves have distinct characteristics, styles, and functions.

 The first thing to do is figure out your glove size.
 Leather glove sizes are based on the circumference of your hand (measure around your palm) and increase in increments of about half an inch per size.
 Common glove sizes include the following: